Prime Minister of Haiti

 The prime minister of Haiti (French: Premier ministre d'Haïti, Premye Minis Ayiti) is the head of government of Haiti.
-The office was created under the 1987 Constitution; previously, all executive power was held by the president or head of state, who appointed and chaired the Council of Ministers.
-The office is currently vacant, with Ariel Henry having been sworn in as acting prime minister on 20 July 2021.
+The office was created under the Constitution of 1987; previously, all executive power was held by the president or head of state, who appointed and chaired the Council of Ministers.
+The office is currently held by Alix Didier Fils-Aimé who has been serving as acting prime minister since 10 November 2024.

 Appointment

 The prime minister is appointed by the president and ratified by the National Assembly.

 Duties and powers

-The prime minister appoints the ministers and secretaries of state, and goes before the National Assembly to obtain a vote of confidence for their declaration of general policy.
+The prime minister appoints the ministers and secretaries of state by consulting with the president, and goes before the National Assembly to obtain a vote of confidence for their declaration of general policy.
 The prime minister enforces the laws and, along with the president, is responsible for national defense.
 In addition, the prime minister oversees the National Commission on Government Procurement (CNMP), a decentralized body.

 Records

-Gérard Latortue served the longest time in office, serving 1,550 days in office.
-Jacques-Édouard Alexis served the second-longest time in office, serving 1,526 total days during his two terms in office, and he was the longest-serving prime minister appointed to the position by an elected president.
+Gérard Latortue served the longest time as prime minister for a total of 1,550 days in office.
+Jacques-Édouard Alexis served the second-longest time in office.
+He held the position for 1,526 days during his two terms, and was the longest-serving prime minister appointed to the position by an elected president.